Scholarships-Closed

 Need Based

-The following named scholarship awards will range from $10,000 - $80,000, which will be distributed over four years and administered directly to the college or university of the student's choice.
+The following named scholarship awards will range from $10,000 - $80,000, which will be distributed over four years and administered directly to the college or university which the student is enrolled.
 The amount awarded to each winner will be based on the individual financial need of the student.

 These scholarships will be awarded annually to up to 35 students who have excelled academically, demonstrated community service and participated in National Junior Tennis and Learning (NJTL) programming.